idrissiamale/mediscreen/README.md

-# Mediscreen (A RETRAVAILLER)
+# Mediscreen
-Back end of the application which has been refactored into microservices with Java and Spring Boot framework.
-TourGuide is an interactive guide that allow users to see the nearby tourist attractions.
-They also receive rewards for visiting them.
+Mediscreen is a web application which aims to help practitioners identify patients who are at risk of developing Type 2 diabetes.

+It's a Microservice-based application which was developed with Spring Boot for the back-end and Thymeleaf and Bootstrap for the front.
+The microservices communicate with each others via Feign.
+The databases used for this project are MySQL and MongoDB.

 ## Getting Started
 ### Prerequisites